allegroai/clearml-docs/docs/clearml_sdk/model_sdk.md

 Retrieve a list of model objects by querying the system by model names, projects, tags, and more, using the [`Model.query_models`](../references/sdk/model_model.md#modelquery_models) and/or the [`InputModel.query_models`](../references/sdk/model_inputmodel.md#inputmodelquery_models) class methods.
 These methods return a list of model objects that match the queries.
-The list is ordered according to the models’ last update time.
+The list is ordered according to the models' last update time.

 ```python